michiel-jfx/iceconverter/README.md

 ## Information
-The application is very basic and tries to convert any input both ways using a simple converter class. *I cannot be held responsible for any wrong conversions!* In the first version (0.1) the conversion rate was hard coded, in this version the currency is downloaded from [dotJava/currency_data/króna.html](https://www.dotjava.nl/currency_data/króna.html).
+The application is very basic and tries to convert any input both ways using a simple converter class. *I cannot be held responsible for any wrong conversions!* In the first version the conversion rate was hard coded, in this version the currency is downloaded from [dotJava/currency_data/króna.html](https://www.dotjava.nl/currency_data/króna.html) and is updated when necessary, see the `CurrencySupport.getIcalandicCurrency()` method on how this is done.

 Since the AndroidManifest has:
 ```